dupdob/AocAutomaton/README.md

 6. Repeat with question 2  (test and submission) if question 1 was successful.

 ## Sample code
-Here is a simple example of a program that uses the automaton to solve a puzzle.
+Here is a simple example of a program that uses the automaton to solve the Day 1 puzzle of the 2019 Advent of Code.
+Warning: Minor Spoilers ahead.
+This is not the actual solution, but a sample code with a slightly different formula from the actual exercise to illustrate how to use the automaton.

 ```[csharp]
 internal class Program
 {